orbitdb-archive/welcome/contributing.md

 ### Helping in other ways

 Haja Networks occasionally is able to hire developers for part time or full time positions, to work on OrbitDB.
-If you are interested, check our hiring status at [jobs](https://haja.io/).
-If you'd like to help in other ways, [email @contact directly](mailto:contact@haja.io?subject=Contributing to OrbitDB).
+If you are interested, check our hiring status at [Haja's website](https://haja.io/).
+If you'd like to help in other ways, send email to [contact@haja.io](mailto:contact@haja.io?subject=Contributing to OrbitDB).